 According to Google, “Bounce Rate is the percentage of single-page sessions (i.e. sessions in which the person left your site from the entrance page without interacting with the page).
 There are a number of factors that contribute to a high bounce rate.
 For example, users might leave your site from the entrance page if there are site design or usability issues.
-Alternatively, users might also leave the site after viewing a single page if they’ve found the information they need on that one page, and had no need or interest in going to other pages.”
+Alternatively, users might also leave the site after viewing a single page if they’ve found the information they need.
+They might have had no need or interest in going to other pages.”

-- Confusing navigation: If users don’t know where they are or how to navigate your site easily, they’ll get frustrated and leave.
-Know your audience, and make sure that navigation speaks to their needs, is simple and intuitive, and works the way they expect it to.
-Remember, you want to guide them through your site, so it’s not necessary to put every single page in your navigation…too many items is overwhelming.
+If users don’t know where they are or how to navigate your site easily, they’ll get frustrated and leave.
+Know your audience, and make sure that navigation speaks to their needs.
+It needs to be simple and intuitive, and works the way they expect it to.
+Remember, you want to guide them through your site.
+So it’s not necessary to put every single page in your navigation…too many items are overwhelming.

-- Broken elements: Everyone knows broken links are annoying and hurt users’ trust in you, but stalled social media or RSS feeds, crashed videos, and little red x’s (what iPhones and iPads display instead of Flash assets) are terrible, too.
+Most people are aware that broken links are annoying and hurt users’ trust in you.
+But stalled social media or RSS feeds, crashed videos, and little red x’s (what iPhones and iPads display instead of Flash assets) are terrible, too.
 Check your site regularly to make sure that elements pulled in from other sources are still working as they should.

-- Clutter: A cluttered website is hard on the eyes and the brain.
+A cluttered website is hard on the eyes and the brain.
 Remove any elements that don’t serve a specific purpose or help achieve your goals.
-Put plenty of white space around elements so that proper focus is put on your most important content (especially on small screens).
+Add plenty of white space around the elements so that focus is put on your most important content (especially on small screens).